kizio806/Jump-Delay-Fix/README.md

 ### Steps

-1. Download the latest `NoJumpDelay-X.X.X.jar` from the [Releases](https://github.com/kizio806/No-Jump-Delay/releases) page.
+1. Download the latest `JumpDelayFix-X.X.X.jar` from the [Releases](https://github.com/kizio806/No-Jump-Delay/releases) page.
 2. Place the `.jar` file into your `mods` folder.
 3. Start Minecraft with Fabric Loader.
 4. Use the toggle key to enable or disable the mod.